kevinhikaruevans/kevinhikaruevans.github.io/_posts/2024-07-22-my-wsu-experience.md

 tags: computers wsu college
 ---

-Here's a (possibly cringeworthy) story from my EECS undergrad experience at WSU.
+Here's a story (read: my cringey rant) from my EECS undergrad experience at WSU.
 I didn't fully enjoy my schooling here for a variety of reasons, but this is just one of the reasons why.

 While getting my degree, I had several electrical engineering courses with labs.
 During one of the early labs, we were using curve tracers to characterize diodes.
 Many of y'all know the drill: plug in a diode or transitor into a curve tracer, it sweeps the voltage and displays the output.
 Our curve tracers are... _antiquated_.
 We're using some dusty Tek 571s, which were due for calibration about thirty years ago.
 I am surprised that our lab equipment is so outdated, but this might be [related to the fact that our university's presidents and coaches are some of the state's top paid employees](https://opengovwa.com/employee).